If you were terminated by your former employer, call us now at (800) 683-5404 for a free phone consultation and evaluation.

 Your consultation will be strictly confidential.
 We will listen carefully to the facts of your case, evaluate those facts, consider their potential strengths and weaknesses, and provide you with reliable feedback.

-At the Law office of Cyrus Mor, we represent employees who are victims of wrongful termination and unlawful discharge.
+We represent employees who are victims of wrongful termination and unlawful discharge.
 State and Federal laws provide certain protections to employees who have been discharged or terminated unlawfully.
 If you have been terminated unlawfully, you may be entitled to compensation and damages as the result of your termination.
-Our firm provides every client with a free consultation with an experienced employment termination lawyer.

 Wrongful termination can arise in a variety of scenarios and contexts, but it is important to seek the advice of an experienced employment law attorney as soon as you have been terminated by your employer.
 Termination is considered unlawful if the employer has violated either State or Federal law.
 For example, such violations can occur when termination is based on retaliation, discrimination, harassment, or some other illegal purpose or violation of public policy.

 Employers often attempt to conceal the true reason for the employee’s termination, such as telling the employee that they are being terminated for “poor performance”.
 However, if the actual reason for the employee's termination violates Federal or State law, and it can be proven that this was the actual reason for the discharge, the employee may have a good case against the employer.

 Our firm offers employees who have been wrongfully terminated aggressive representation when laws have been breached.
 Many clients are unsure of whether they have a good case for wrongful termination because they did not sign an employment contract or have been deemed an “at-will” employee.